2023 Karnataka Legislative Assembly election: Corruption

-Communal Tensions
+Communal polarization

 According to political analysts Phani Rajanna and Sandeep Shastri, with Karnataka polls nearing, the BJP is raking up more and more communal issues to divide people and polarise the votes.
-This has been shown by communal tensions started by right-wing Hindutva groups on hijab, halal, azan, boycott of Muslim-run shops, and moral policing of Muslims and Christians, which have been linked to the Bommai government.
+This has been shown by communal tensions started by right-wing Hindutva groups on use of hijab in government schools, sale of halal meat, broadcasting of azan on loudspeakers, a boycott of Muslim-run shops & Muslim employees similar to the Nazi boycott of Jewish businesses, moral policing specifically targeting Muslims and violence against Christians, which have been linked to the Bommai government.
+Bommai was widely perceived to be weak within the Karnataka BJP, due to which hardliners like Tejasvi Surya & B. L. Santhosh took over the reins of party administration.

-The BJP has focused its campaign around communal issues, drawing stark criticism from the opposition Congress, which accused it of neglecting governance issues.
+The BJP has focused its campaign around these communal issues, drawing stark criticism from the opposition Congress, which accused it of neglecting governance issues.

 Reservation controversy

-The BJP is preparing for a fight in the Karnataka elections.
 Caste politics have once again risen to the forefront following the just completed elections in five states.
 The tone for the assembly elections the next year is being set by the regrouping of various caste lobbies in their fight for reservation.
+The Karnataka government has courted controversy with its orders to take away 4% OBC quota from low-caste Muslims and redistributing them to Lingayats and Vokkaligas.
+In addition the government has expressed support for internal reservation for Scheduled Castes into SC right, SC left and SC 'touchable' and SC other.
+Communities such as the Banjara have protested this move as depriving them of a share.

 Farm laws

 While various caste groups are working to make the controversial farm rules that the government passed two years ago the main topic for the forthcoming assembly elections, farmer organisations are getting ready to resurrect the issue.